-When most people think of Dubai, they imagine record-breaking skyscrapers and luxurious lifestyles.
-But beyond the glamour, the city has been quietly positioning itself as a global leader in sustainability.
-Here are some fascinating and little-known eco-friendly facts about Dubai.
+When most people think of Dubai, they picture record-breaking skyscrapers and luxurious lifestyles.
+But beyond the glamour, the city has been quietly positioning itself as a global leader in sustainability through a wave of Dubai eco-friendly innovations that are reshaping life in the desert.
+Here are five of the most fascinating — and little-known — green facts about Dubai.

 1. World's Largest Solar Park